Magnetostriction, piezomagnetism and domain nucleation in a kagome antiferromagnet: Discussion

+One expects two important effects introduced by these Sn vacancy sites.
+First, they disrupt the local antiferromagnetic spin cancellation, and induce spin twisting and a local magnetic moment (Fig.\ref{local spins}).
+Second, they break the high symmetry of the nearby Mn clusters, which may change the orbital character of these moments, enhancing spin-orbit effects and SIA.
+These two effect provide a basis for understanding the observed trends.
+Spontaneous magnetization increases with non-stoichiometry because each Sn vacancy brings an uncompensated moment.
+The coupling $\gamma_2$, which was shown in Eq.\ref{eq:45} to drive to $\Lambda \propto M_s$, can only arise from enhanced SIA.
+These observations are strongly suggestive.
+A quantitative account of $\Lambda$ in this picture, requires a Hamiltonian for the non-stoichiometric compound, a substantial theoretical effort, beyond the scope of the present work.

-\textbf{Twisto-magnetic stripes-} We saw in the previous section, that at a small field of $B = B_0$, longitudinal magnetostriction shows a discontinuous drop; while the transverse magnetization shows just a peak.
+\textbf{Twisto-magnetic stripes-} In the previous section, we saw that at a small field of $B \simeq 0.02 $ T, longitudinal magnetostriction shows a discontinuous drop but the transverse magnetization shows just a peak.
 At this field, the spontaneous magnetization begins to change sign, signaling that the sample is no more single domain \cite{Li2018,Li2019}.
 The accumulated magnetic energy (i.e. the product of magnetization and magnetic field) at $B_0$ becomes sufficiently large to pay the energy cost of building domain walls.

-As seen in Fig. \ref{lowB}(e), at $B = B_0$, longitudinal magnetostriction falls to zero.
+As seen in Fig. \ref{lowB}(a) and (b), at $B = B_0$, longitudinal magnetostriction falls to zero.
 The total volume of the sample is therefore occupied by magnetic domains whose mutual mechanical deformation along the orientation of the magnetic field cancel each other.
 Since the total magnetization is not zero at $B_0$, the multi-domain regime, restricted to a field window between 0.02 T to 0.2 T, there should be a concomitant modulation of lattice parameter and spin orientation (Fig. \ref{lowB}(e)) at Mn sites.
-When two neighboring atomic triangles have slightly different lattice parameters, atomic-bond angles and spin twisted angles, the force exerted by the strain gradient will be compensated by the magnetic force due to the angle between twisted spins (see Fig.\ref{lowB}f).
-Given that the magnetic energy density is orders of magnitude smaller than the elastic energy density, the differential angle of neighboring spins should be orders of magnitude larger than the differential angle of neighboring atomic bonds.
-This intricate mesoscopic structure emerges as a subject of investigation by experimental probes in both real space and in momentum space.
+When two neighboring atomic triangles have slightly different lattice parameters, atomic-bond angles and spin twisted angles, the force exerted by the strain gradient will be compensated by the magnetic force due to the angle between twisted spins (see Fig.\ref{lowB}(f)).
+Given that the magnetic energy density (that is the product of magnetization and magnetic field) is only a few pascals \cite{Li2018}), which is orders of magnitude smaller than the elastic energy density, the differential angle of neighboring spins should be orders of magnitude larger than the differential angle of neighboring atomic bonds.
+A magnetic field of 13T can distort the spin structure by around two degrees\cite{Li2022torque}.
+This intricate mesoscopic structure emerges as a subject of futures investigation by experimental probes in both real space and in momentum space.